cossacklabs/themis/README.md

 # Cryptography

 Themis relies on proven cryptographic algorithms implemented by well-known cryptography libraries such as OpenSSL, LibreSSL, BoringSSL.
-Refer to [Cryptograhy in Themis](https://docs.cossacklabs.com/themis/crypto-theory/) docs to learn more.
+Refer to [Cryptography in Themis](https://docs.cossacklabs.com/themis/crypto-theory/) docs to learn more.

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.
 BEFORE using any encryption software, please check your country's laws, regulations, and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
 See http://www.wassenaar.org/ for more information.